apfrade/ConfidenceMeasure/README.md

 - Separate the examples by confidence of their prediction.
 - Determine in which confidence interval the prediction of an example falls.

-It can be further used for label propagation
+It can be further used for label propagation.

 #### Limitations

 The model to be used should be a classifier, able to output an array of class probabilities for each example.
 Currently, the confidence measure relies on the scikit-learn method **clf.predict_proba()**.
 Thus we recomend you to only use scikit-learn classifiers that have the **predict_proba()** method.
 Some are:

 	sklearn.svm.SVC(probability=True)
         sklearn.naive_bayes.GaussianNB()